 For the NCSX Project, all drawing numbers will take a form that follows the NCSX WBS structure.
 A typical number during conceptual design might be S17E112-011; where S is the NCSX project designation, 17 defines the concept number, E the sheet size, a three level WBS breakdown (112) follows, then the drawing number (001).
+Concept numbers are generally sequential and are obtained by looking into the Commonspace to get the next sequential number, however, should the next sequential number not be selected, the ProE protocol in INTRALINK will prevent duplicate numbers.
 The concept number is only used during the developmental and conceptual design phase.
 After leaving the conceptual design phase of the project, the concept number designation (17 in this example) will be dropped, so that going forward the drawing number will be shortened to, SE112-011 in this example.

-Assigning drawing numbers will be the responsibility of the WBS manager in charge of a WBS design activity.
-Using the WBS drawing tree structure and Pro/INTRALINK, an engineer or designer can go into the Commonspace database and take the next available number (reserving a block of numbers is discouraged) within the NCSX folder he is working in when a drawing is started (saving the part to the Commonspace as the design progresses), or a temporary name can be used while developing the drawing on the Workspace.
+Using the WBS drawing tree structure and Pro/INTRALINK, an engineer or designer can go into the Commonspace database and take the next available number (reserving a block of numbers is discouraged) within the NCSX folder where the drawing was started (saving the part to the Commonspace as the design progresses), or a temporary name can be used while developing the drawing on the Workspace.
 However, when the drawing is saved and returned to the Commonspace, the next available version will be assigned in the Commonspace.
 Pro/INTRALINK allows one and only one name within the database so there can be no duplications.